epfl-theos/koopmans/docs/tutorials/tutorial_5.rst

 Tutorial 5: using machine learning to predict the screening parameters of water molecules
 =========================================================================================
-In this tutorial, we will train a machine learning model to predict the screening parameters of water molecules directly from their orbital densities.
-To create a trajectory with 20 different atomic configurations, we run a :download:`python script <../../tutorials/tutorial_5/perturb_positions.py>` that applies random noise to the unperturbed atomic positions of a water molecule.
-The resulting atomic positions are saved in a :download:`xyz-file <../../tutorials/tutorial_5/tutorial_5b/h2o_convergence_ml.json>` and visualized below
+In this tutorial, we will train a machine-learning model to predict the screening parameters of water molecules directly from their orbital densities.
+To generate a trajectory with 20 different atomic configurations, we run a :download:`python script <../../tutorials/tutorial_5/perturb_positions.py>` that applies random noise to the atomic positions of a water molecule.
+The resulting atomic positions are saved in a :download:`xyz file <../../tutorials/tutorial_5/tutorial_5b/h2o_convergence_ml.json>` and are visualized below

 .. figure:: ../../tutorials/tutorial_5/snapshots.gif
    :width: 400
    :align: center
    :alt: The 20 snapshots generated with perturb_positions.py

-Our goal in this tutorial is to perform
-Koopmans calculations on each of these 20 snapshots using a machine learning model to predict the screening parameters.
+Our goal in this tutorial is to perform Koopmans calculations on each of these 20 snapshots using a machine learning model to predict the screening parameters instead of calculating them ab initio.

 Running a machine learning workflow
 -----------------------------------

-To predict the screening parameters with the machine learning model we have to train this machine learning model first.
-In the following we will use the first five snapshots for training and then use the trained machine learning model to predict the screening parameters for the remaing 15 snapshots.
+To predict the screening parameters with the machine learning model we must first train the model.
+In the following we will use the first five snapshots for training and then use the trained machine learning model to predict the screening parameters for the remaining 15 snapshots.

 The input file for the machine learning workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^